sonofhypnos/thoughts/posts/pragmatist-guide-to-live-review.md

     1. Example: I was standing in front of a traffic light at 1pm on a completely void street the other day, and I was immediately thinking (is this in line with my objective function?)
-(Though I won\'t distract with my conclusion here.)
+(Though I won't distract with my conclusion here.)

-        most people would probably find this behaviour weird even though I don\'t particularly mind, but if the only reason I do this is for how it looks for other people and is not actually \" (flag rationalization)
+        most people would probably find this behaviour weird even though I don't particularly mind, but if the only reason I do this is for how it looks for other people and is not actually \" (flag rationalization)